 with the artist present

-Five years after Anselm Kiefer’s exhibition for the inauguration of our gallery space in Pantin and following his retrospective at the Centre Pompidou in 2016, Galerie Thaddaeus Ropac is pleased to announce the presentation of a new series of works by the artist in Paris.
-The exhibition titled Für Andrea Emo brings together a selection of over 20 mid-size and monumental canvases and three sculptures, which reflect the artist’s long-lasting interest in ideas of destruction and regeneration in an entirely new way.
-By pouring hot lead on canvases dating from the last two years, Kiefer brings back to life his own art in an iconoclastic gesture.
-Through this act of recreation, he saves pictures from oblivion while obliterating the original image.
+Five years after Anselm Kiefer’s exhibition for the inauguration of our gallery in Pantin, and following his retrospective at the Centre Pompidou in 2015/2016, Galerie Thaddaeus Ropac is pleased to announce the presentation of a new series of works by the artist in Paris.
+The exhibition Für Andrea Emo brings together a selection of around twenty paintings along with three sculptures, which reflect the sedimentation of memory cherished by the artist.
+These sculptures encapsulate a spiritual connection between several elements.
+They appear as many fossils or artefacts to unearth, as many micro-fictions to decipher.
+With an unprecedented formal inventiveness, the paintings reflect the artist’s continuous interest in the process of destruction and regeneration.
+By pouring molten lead, Anselm Kiefer obliterates the original image and brings to life his own work in a radically iconoclastic gesture.